The Archive Collections

 Biographical information about many of these figures can be found in the online New Oxford Dictionary of National Biography.

 Christ's College Archives' "ARCHON code" is 1849.
 ARCHON codes are unique numbers used to identify archival collection locations within the UK, and key global repositories holding collections relating to British history.
 They are assigned by the UK National Archives.
-Christ's College Library also has an ARCHON code; it is 267.
+Christ's College Library also has its own ARCHON code; it is 267.